6 Genius Ways to Open a Wine Bottle Without a Corkscrew

 Make a handle out of scissors

 Open a pair of scissors so that the two blades are spread apart from one another.
 Stab one blade straight down into the cork.
 Gripping the scissors where the two blades meet, twist the cork out, pulling up little by little until it pops free.
 It’s easier than it sounds.
-Here are 10 more brilliant uses for ordinary kitchen tools you never thought of.
+By the way, here’s how to open a can without a can opener—knowing this could really come in handy.

 Make a handle out of a key